Contributed By Magliona Abogados

-A data subject may request the blocking of personal data when that individual has voluntarily provided their personal data or it is used for commercial communications and the subject does not want to continue to appear in the respective registry, either definitively or temporarily.
+A data subject may request the blocking of personal data when that individual has voluntarily provided their personal data or when it is used for commercial communications and the subject does not want to continue to appear in the respective registry, either definitively or temporarily.

 Right of cancellation or elimination

-Notwithstanding legal exceptions, the subject may also demand that data be eliminated if its storage lacks legal grounds or those grounds have expired, when the subject has voluntarily provided their personal data, it is used for commercial communications or they do not want it to continue appearing in the respective registry, either definitively or temporarily.
+Notwithstanding legal exceptions, the data subject may also demand that data be eliminated if its storage lacks legal grounds or those grounds have expired, when the data subject has voluntarily provided their personal data, and it is used for commercial communications or they do not want it to continue appearing in the respective registry, either definitively or temporarily.

 Right to free copy